-In today’s society, we are looking more and more for natural ways to make life better.
-This includes taking a closer look at some of the synthetic chemicals we use on our skin.
+In today’s society, we are looking for natural ways to make life better.
+Fewer chemicals and unnatural substances in our home and bodies.
+This includes taking a closer look at some of the synthetic chemicals and ingredients that we use on our skin.
 If the opportunity to use a natural product is there, why not give it a try?

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

-This wax made by honey bees has some natural qualities that make it very beneficial for skin care.
+Have you every heard of beeswax?
+This wax made by honey bees has natural qualities that make it very beneficial for skin care in most people.

 - Natural humectant